 Exams and Tests

-Tests may include a blood test to check electrolyte levels
+Tests may include a blood test to check lactate and electrolyte levels.

 The main treatment for lactic acidosis is to correct the medical problem that causes the condition.

 Seifter JL.
 Acid-base disorders.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap120.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 110.